PKUFlyingPig/MIT6.1600/docs/lab0.md

 as their password, how many guesses on average will it take to recover their password?

 1. The file [hashes.txt](https://www.dropbox.com/s/jgfzvzs7xawx8kf/hashes.txt?dl=0) contains a large number of hashed passwords under the toy hash function defined in [hashall.py](https://github.com/mit-pdos/6.1600-labs/tree/main/hash/hashall.py).
 These hashes are unsalted; we computed them exactly as we computed the hash in part (A).
 Write a program to find a preimage of one of the hashed passwords.

-Submit the preimage, its hash, and your code.
+Put your code in `problem_2c()` in `sol.py`.

 1. How would the cost of the preimage-finding attack change in part (C) if each hashed password were salted with a unique salt?